ms-configs/rsschool-cv/cv.md

 =====
 Contacts: magaagulec@gmail.com
 =====
 I studied in medical university, but it wasn't for me.
 And i find something in front-end.
-I love animations and graphics
+I love animations and graphics.
 =====
 Skills: HTML, CSS, JS, Git, React, Webpack
 =====